selinbiciciPXL/fullstack-java-24-25-project-project_starter/README.md

-# Fullstack Java Project Team NN
+# Fullstack Java Project

-## Team members

-:heavy_check_mark:_(COMMENT) Add your team members below and remove this comment.
-Also, fill out your team number in the title._

-- Member 1
-- Member 2
-- Member 3
+## Firstname Lastname (Class)
+Change the name and Class in the title above

 ## Folder structure